KateS00/rsschool-cv/cv.md

 Nothing yet…

 ## Education:
-University of Commerce and Economics, Gomel
+University of Commerce and Economics, Gomel, Belarus

 ## English:
 A2